mmtk/mmtk-core/docs/contribute/mep.md

 MMTk Enhancement Proposal (MEP)
 ===============================

-An MMTk Enhancement Proposal (MEP) is a more formal variant of issue.
+An MMTk Enhancement Proposal (MEP) is a formal process for the MMTk team and its developers to propose significant design changes, review the impact of the changes and make informed decisions.
 It has a special format, and will undergo a more thorough review process.
 Its goal is helping the MMTk developers making more informed decisions.

-MEP is inspired by the Java Enhancement Proposal, described in https://openjdk.org/jeps/1  However, unlike JEP which is more open-ended, MEP is more focused on making design decisions.
+MEP is inspired by the Java Enhancement Proposal, described in https://openjdk.org/jeps/1

 # When is MEP required?